On the $p$-adic pro-\'etale cohomology of Drinfeld symmetric spaces: Cohomology of condensed groups

 We keep the notation and the conventions of Appendix \ref{condfun}, \S \ref{ape}.
 In particular, in this appendix, contrary to \S \ref{conve}, we work in the category of all condensed sets (and not only $\kappa$-condensed sets).

 Let $G$ be a condensed group, and let $M$ be a $G$-module in condensed abelian groups, i.e. a condensed abelian group $M$ endowed with a left $G$-action $G\times M\to M$ in the category of condensed sets.
-Denoting by $\Zz[G]$ the condensed group ring of $G$ over $\Zz$, we can regard $M$ as a $\Zz[G]$-module in $\CondAb$, and give the following definition (cf. \cite[\S 4.3]{BS}). \begin{df} We define the $i$th \textit{condensed group cohomology of $G$ with coefficients in $M$} as the condensed abelian group
+Denoting by $\Zz[G]$ the condensed group ring of $G$ over $\Zz$, we can regard $M$ as a $\Zz[G]$-module in $\CondAb$, and give the following definition (cf. \cite[\S 4.3]{BS}). \begin{df} We define the \textit{condensed group cohomology of $G$ with coefficients in $M$} as complex of $D(\CondAb)$